BraveGroup/SheetCopilot/README.md

 <br />
 </p>

-We release the SheetCopilot benchmark in this repository.
+We release the SheetCopilot  agent as well as the evaluation environment in this repository.

 SheetCopilot is an assistant agent that manipulate spreadsheets by following user commands.
 It breaks new ground in human-computer interaction, opening up possibilities for enabling non-expert users to complete their mandane work on complex software (e.g. Google sheets and Excel) via a language interface.

 ## What's New
+- **[2023/11/15]** 🛠 SheetCopilot equipped with Chain-of-Thoughts and external document retrieval was released.
 - **[2023/11/15]** ✨ **SheetCopilot for Google Sheets was released!** You can now use SheetCopilot directly on Google Sheets.
 Check out our google sheets plugin store [page](https://workspace.google.com/u/0/marketplace/app/sheetcopilot/393386705978) and watch this [tutorial](https://sheetcopilot.github.io/support.html) for install and usage guide.

 - **[2023/10/27]** 🛠 **More ground truths!** We added more reference solutions to our benchmark (```dataset/task_sheet_answers_v2```) to obtain more accurate evaluation results.